Delfin Amazon Cruises

 DELFIN I, II & III (three decks, no elevator)

 Couples and families during school holidays.
 Languages: English and Spanish.
-It pays to be reasonably active to get in and out of skiffs, kayaks and take hikes.
+It pays to be reasonably active to get in and out of skiffs, kayaks and to take hikes.
 Children accepted from age 7.

 $$ TO $$$ — DELFIN I is the most expensive while DELFIN II & DELFIN III have the same rates for two categories, and DELFIN III has two categories with lower rates.
 Singles pay a 50% supplement.
 Ages 7-11 receive a 20% discount.